NonePerson/DebateGame-v1.0/README.md

 If you want to "create another save" for another person, download the game again and extract it to somewhere else on a computer.

+G. You better read a bit about both deductive and inductive reasoning before playing this game, as the arguements you'll deal with this (and choose yourself), will sometimes be deductive, and sometimes inductive.
+(Specifaclly in scientific discussions, abductive reasoing exists as well, but it's rare and unites with inductive reasoning in its relevant contexts anyway).

 Now, here's how to start the game:

 From the folder you opened this file from,